jadx2/chefs_attic/README.md

 # Chef's Attic

-> A recipe blog for creating recipes an rating them.
+> A recipe blog for creating recipes and rating them.

 ## Screen Shot